sbormann/ioBroker.iqontrol/README.md

 * To load the page without toolbar you can add `noToolbar=true`
 * To load the page without panel you can add `noPanel=true`
 * To load the page without toolbar and panel, swiping deactivated, no loading-spinner and with transparent loading-screen you can add `isBackgroundView=true`
+* If your iQontrol instance is password protected by a passphrase (see Options - Passphrase-Protection), you can submit the passphrase by adding `passphrase=<MyPassphrase>'

 **Example:**
 * `https://192.168.1.1:8082/iqontrol/index.html?namespace=iqontrol.1&home=iqontrol.1.Views.Living-Room`